 - Refusing to follow instructions

 - Swearing

-- Spitting (including coughing or sneezing at someone deliberately see covid-19 addendum)
+- Spitting (including coughing or sneezing at someone deliberately)

 - Fighting using fists or feet

 - Bullying

-- Racism
+- Impolite reference to any of the protected characteristics (i.e. race, sex, age, sexual orientation, religion/belief, gender reassignment, disability, pregnancy/maternity leave, marriage/civil partnership)

-If a straight red occurs, the Phase Leader will be informed of the incident and it will be logged on CPOMs and on the behaviour tracking system by the class teacher and relevant members of staff tagged (always DSL and DDSL).
+If a straight red occurs, the Phase Leader will be informed of the incident and it will be logged on CPOMs by the class teacher and relevant members of staff tagged (always DSL and DDSL).
 Parents will be notified by a phone call or if possible, a face to face conversation at home-time, by the class teacher.
 All contact with parents should be recorded on CPOMs.